 Primary Lung Tumors

 Primary lung tumors are rare in dogs and cats; however, the reported incidence of lung carcinomas has increased at least 100% during the last 20 yr.
 This is attributed to an increased average life span, better detection and awareness, or possibly increased exposure to environmental carcinogens.
 Most primary lung tumors are diagnosed at a mean age of 10–12 yr in dogs and 12 yr in cats.
 There is no consistent breed or sex predilection in either species.
-Primary lung tumors usually originate from the terminal bronchioles and alveoli; they occasionally occur as a second coincidental tumor, which may make the differentiation between primary and metastatic disease difficult.
+Primary lung tumors usually originate from the terminal bronchioles and alveoli; they occasionally develop as a second coincidental tumor, which may make differentiation between primary and metastatic disease difficult.

 One-third or more of primary lung tumors are recognized incidentally during radiography for other problems, or at necropsy.
 Thoracic radiographs are essential for a tentative diagnosis in those animals exhibiting compatible clinical signs.
 Primary lung tumors in dogs may occur as single or multiple circumscribed mass lesions, as a diffuse lung pattern, or as a lobar consolidation.
 In cats, single circumscribed mass lesions are less common, whereas a diffuse lung pattern or lobar consolidation is more frequent.
 Pleural fluid accumulation is common in cats and less frequent in dogs.
 In either species, chest wall involvement and hilar lymphadenopathy may be seen.
-Tentative diagnosis can be made by ruling out other causes of pulmonary disease with similar radiographic lung patterns.
+Tentative diagnosis can be made by excluding other causes of pulmonary disease with similar radiographic lung patterns.
 Definitive diagnosis requires biopsy.

 Metastatic Tumors of the Lungs